django/django/docs/asgi.rst

 the recommendation is one minute, though the best value depends on the channel layer and the way it is deployed.

-The maximum message size is finite, though it varies based on the channel layer and the encoding it's using.
-Channel layers may reject messages at ``send()`` time with a ``MessageTooLarge`` exception; the calling code should take appropriate action (e.g. HTTP responses can be chunked, while HTTP requests should be closed with a ``413 Request Entity Too Large`` response).
-It is intended that some channel layers will only support messages of around a megabyte, while others will be able to take a gigabyte or more, and that it may be configurable.
+The maximum message size is 1MB; if more data than this needs to be transmitted it should be chunked or placed onto its own single-reader channel (see how HTTP request bodies are done, for example).
+All channel layers must support messages up to this size.

 Handling Protocols
 ------------------